 to transfer her smell to them.

 The foster doe will do a much better job at feeding baby rabbits than you could, if you don’t overwhelm the new doe with a dozen bunnies.
 How many kits you give her may depend on her ability to make the additional milk.
-Adding a source of fats, like whole oats or black oil sunflower seeds, will definitely help her augment her milk supply.
+Adding a source of fats and extra nutrition with oats and black oil sunflower seeds, will definitely help her augment her milk supply.
+Bunny Branola and black oil sunflower seeds are great milk-augmenting daily supplements for nursing does.

 You can attempt bottlefeeding.
 Here’s some tips and techniques, depending on the age of the orphaned kits.